benkeen/grunt-search/README.md

 files that had been examined.
 - *onComplete*: (optional) a function.
 This is called when all file searching is complete.
 It's passed a single parameter.
 An object of the following format: `{ numMatches: N, matches: {} }`.
 The matches property is an object of filename => array of matches.
-Note: this function doesn't get called with a fatal error (namely: a required parameter isn't included).
+Note: this function doesn't get called in the event of a fatal error (i.e. a required options parameter wasn't properly included).
 - *onMatch*: (optional) a function.
 This is called after each match is made.
 It's passed a single parameter - an object with the following structure: `{ file: "", line: X, match: "" }`